-Trolls Tricked Hundreds Of Conservatives To Hold A Rally To Protect A Texas Monument
+Trolls Tricked Conservatives Into Holding A Rally To Protect A Texas Monument

-After weeks of planning, several hundred people from across Texas and from other southern states converged in Houston on Saturday, prepped for battle and with a serious mission: Protect the Sam Houston Monument at all costs.
+After weeks of planning, several hundred people from across Texas and from other Southern states converged in Houston on Saturday, prepped for battle and with a serious mission: Protect the Sam Houston Monument at all costs.

-They swarmed Hermann Park early in the morning, decked in camo, leather vests, InfoWars jackets, and Texas pride shirts, toting American, Texan, and "Don't Tread on Me" flags, "Stand with Sam" signs, and semi-automatic rifles and snipers.
+They swarmed Hermann Park early in the morning, decked in camo, leather vests, Infowars jackets, and Texas pride shirts, toting American, Texan, and "Don't Tread on Me" flags, "Stand With Sam" signs, and semi-automatic rifles and snipers.

-A 40-person deep security team patrolled the area, while the hydration team passed out water, waiting in the Texas summer heat for enemy leftist groups to arrive.
+A 40-person-deep security team patrolled the area, while the hydration team passed out water, waiting in the Texas summer heat for enemy leftist groups to arrive.

-"We set up four-man teams in different sectors making sure the anti-fascists wouldn't infiltrate us or pick off one or two people by the bathrooms," Jeremy Alcede, head of security for the group This is Texas, told BuzzFeed News.
+"We set up four-man teams in different sectors making sure the anti-fascists wouldn't infiltrate us or pick off one or two people by the bathrooms," Jeremy Alcede, head of security for the group This Is Texas, told BuzzFeed News.
 "We were told hundreds of [anti-fascists] were coming."

 The enemy never arrived — nor had they ever planned to.

-Turns out that Sam Houston, a beloved state hero who served as the first president of the Republic of Texas after it seceded from the Mexico, was never in trouble.
+Turns out that Sam Houston, a beloved state hero who served as the first president of the Republic of Texas after it seceded from Mexico, was never in trouble.
 There hasn’t been any organized effort to remove the giant statue, which has stood erect in the park since 1925.
-Hearing of the drama, Houston’s mayor emphatically stated that Houston was not being considered for removal.
+Hearing of the drama, Houston’s mayor emphatically stated that the monument was not being considered for removal.

 And unlike other cities working to remove Confederate monuments, like New Orleans, Houston never actually joined the Confederacy.

-But fueled by a May 19 Facebook post from a group called Texas Antifa, rumors swirled that leftist groups wanted Houston could be next, sparking an intensive "Don't Mess With Texas" campaign.
+But fueled by a May 19 Facebook post from a group called Texas Antifa, rumors swirled that leftist groups wanted the Sam Houston Monument to be next, sparking an intensive "Don't Mess With Texas" campaign.

 "We're about to have a huge event in Houston June 10 with the combined forces of several large groups, perhaps our biggest ever.
 The Fascists better not show up or they will be limping home bruised, broken, hurt, and crying with their tails tucked between their legs," the group said, including maps of the park and directions.